Drive for Less: The 2026 Motorist’s Guide to Saving Money

 At speeds of 80 km/h and faster, using the air-con is better for fuel consumption than opening the windows.
 Open windows increase the drag on the car.

-If you haven't memorised all the fuel prices in your area, you can browse online for a live list of the cheapest places to get fuel in Ireland.
+If you are not already keeping track of fuel prices locally, you can easily check online for up to date listings of the cheapest fuel in your area.
 The website pumps.ie can help you locate the cheapest petrol stations in your area, and the Waze mobile app shows fuel prices along your route.
 This feature allows you to plan where and when to fill up and can save you money at the pumps.

-It does pay off to shop around, especially if you drive a fuel-guzzling vehicle, as prices can vary by up to thirty-five per cent across the country.
+It pays to shop around, particularly if you drive a more fuel intensive vehicle, as prices can vary by as much as 35 per cent across the country.

 Following these tips can reduce the frequency of petrol station stops and help your bank balance and the environment's health.